Why We Write: Four Reasons

 Someone get a gun and shoot me.
 That’s a lot of competition.

-Seriously though, why are all of us writing?
-Why do we do it it the face of the increasingly limited attention spans of the broader public?
-It’s not like we’re making any money at it.
+Seriously though, why do we write?
+Why are all of us pursuing writing in the face of the increasingly limited attention spans of the broader public?
+It’s not like we’re making much money at it, if any.

 I think we write for four main reasons: